Cost of Living in Stockholm: 2022 Monthly Expenses

 Sweden also has high-cost protection in both outpatient care and medicines.

-High-cost protection for outpatient care means you pay a maximum of SEK 1,150 for visits to outpatient care for a period of twelve months.
-High-cost protection on medicines means you pay a maximum of SEK 2,350 for a period of one year from the first purchase.
+High-cost protection for outpatient care means you pay a maximum of SEK 1,150 for visits to outpatient care for twelve months.
+High-cost protection on medicines means you pay a maximum of SEK 2,350 for one year from the first purchase.

 You might find it difficult to get an appointment early in public healthcare.
 Sometimes, you can get an appointment after a month.